alancoomeynts-hub/lifesciskills-academy/README.md

 ## User Stories
 - As a graduate, I would like easy access to access to course information and course enquiry forms in order to upskill for the pharma industry.
 - As a potential student, I would like to see details of each course offering so I can compare and the enquiry.
-- As current employee, I would like to choose a course I feel would be the best pick to advance my career.
-I would like to sign up for a  webinar or an Open day to  assesswhat your courses can offer me.
+- As a current employee, I want to understand the differences between your courses and register for a webinar or open day so that I can choose the best option to progress my career.
 - As a career transitioner, I want a guidance form so I get advice without knowing exact course fit.
 - As a potential student or HR associate, I want a testimonials carousel so I trust your life sciences course and training programs.